 carefest

 CareFest means “being good neighbors.”
-With the goal to build bridges of love and compassion into the community, CareFest volunteers from Wheaton Bible Church and Iglesia del Pueblo give their time and skills to provide practical, physical help in order to serve families and individuals in our community, schools, not-for-profits, our church family, and more.
+With the goal of building bridges of love and compassion in the community, people who serve at CareFest give their time and skills to provide practical, physical help in order to serve families and individuals in our community, schools, not-for-profits, our church family, and more.
 Following the words and example of Jesus in Luke 10:25-37 and Matthew 25:31-40 we want to be neighbors that are intentional about serving our neighbors.

 CareFest is a wonderful opportunity to fulfill Jesus’ command to serve one another.
 And by serving in our neighborhoods we get to see and learn firsthand about our community and communicate that we love and care about the wellbeing of our neighbors.

 We want to be neighbors that are intentional about serving our neighbors.
-So, each year in the late spring more than 1,000 people from all Wheaton Bible Church campuses invite their friends and neighbors to join them at 60+ project locations and serve by cleaning, painting, organizing, repairing, landscaping, and more.
-With the goal to build bridges of love and compassion into the community, CareFest volunteers give their time and skills to help with all types of projects including at schools, not-for-profits, local ministry partners, and homes in need of care or repair.
+So, each year in the late spring more than 1,000 people from Wheaton Bible Church and Iglesia del Pueblo invite their friends and neighbors to join them at 60+ project locations and serve by cleaning, painting, organizing, repairing, landscaping, and more.

 1 Day